Belarus sprinter says punishment awaited her back home

 Tsimanouskaya waged — and lost — a legal fight to run in that event.
 The Court of Arbitration for Sport said in a statement that it denied Tsimanouskaya’s request for an interim ruling that would have allowed her to run at the Olympic Stadium on Monday.
 The heats were held in the morning and the semifinals were in the evening.

-On Tuesday, Tsimanouskaya called for an investigation and suggested possible “sanctions against the head coach who approached me and who deprived me of the right to compete in the Olympic Games.”
-She said she wanted international sports authorities “to investigate the situation, who gave the order, who actually took the decision that I can’t compete anymore.”
+On Tuesday, Tsimanouskaya called on international sports authorities “to investigate the situation, who gave the order, who actually took the decision that I can’t compete any more.”
+She suggested possible “sanctions against the head coach who approached me and who deprived me of the right to compete in the Olympic Games.”

 At the same time, she said that “the athletes aren’t guilty of anything, and they should keep competing.”